-The Greek maritime tragedy of the sinking of the “Oria” in the Saronic Gulf in February of 1944 is one of the worst maritime tragedies in history.
+The sinking of the “Oria” in the Saronic Gulf, Greece in February of 1944 is one of the worst maritime tragedies in history.
 It cost almost four times as many lives as those taken in the Titanic disaster.

 The background story of the Oria begins in September 1943, two years before the end of World War II.